RAF Typhoon jet takes off at dusk, symbolic of UK military involvement in Middle East tensions.

 He has said nothing meaningful about the thousands of Palestinians killed.

-Now, with missiles flying between two nuclear powers, he’s back in that familiar position:
+Now, with missiles flying between two powers – one nuclear but not declaring it, the other not yet nuclear but accused of it – he’s back in that familiar position:

 He’s standing behind Israel, whispering “de-escalate” while sending in jets.